mzkrasner/nsforum-revamp/README.md

 1. Clone the main branch of this repo.

 2. Setup OrbisDB.
-   You can either [install locally](https://www.youtube.com/watch?v=8embizFvI-U) or sign up for on shared node [here](https://studio.useorbis.com/).
+   You can either [install locally](https://www.youtube.com/watch?v=8embizFvI-U) or sign up for a shared node [here](https://studio.useorbis.com/).

-3. Create a default or root contexts and add it to the [contexts.ts](shared/orbis/contexts.ts) file.
+3. On the OrbisDB dashboard, create a default context and add it's id to the [contexts.ts](shared/orbis/contexts.ts) file.

 ```ts
 const contexts = {